norvig/paip-lisp/docs/chapter1.md

 last-name to incorporate these problematic cases.

 We can also define the function first-name.
-Even though the definition is trivial (it is the same as the function f 1 rst), it is still good practice to define f 1 rst-name explicitly.
+Even though the definition is trivial (it is the same as the function first), it is still good practice to define first-name explicitly.
 Then we can use the function fi rst - name when we are dealing with names, and first when we are dealing with arbitrary lists.
 The computer will perform the same operation in each case, but we as programmers (and readers of programs) will be less confused.
 Another advanatge of defining specific functions like first-name is that if we decide to change the representation of names we will only have to change the definition of first-name.
-This is a much easier task than hunting through a large program and changing the uses of f 1 rst that refer to names, while leaving other uses alone.
+This is a much easier task than hunting through a large program and changing the uses of first that refer to names, while leaving other uses alone.

 ```emacs